tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 [AMENDMENT_SCIENTIFICNAME_FROM_TAXONID](https://rs.tdwg.org/bdqcore/terms/f01fb3f9-2f7e-418b-9f51-adf50f202aea) SHOULD be run after the Amendment test which proposes changes to dwc:TaxonID: [AMENDMENT_TAXONID_FROM_TAXON](https://rs.tdwg.org/bdqcore/terms/431467d6-9b4b-48fa-a197-cd5379f5e889).

-Where multiple Amendments on secondary terms could propose conflicting changes to a primary term, the sequence of Amendment Tests SHOULD be ordered.
+Where multiple amendments on secondary terms could propose conflicting changes to a primary term, the sequence of Amendment Tests SHOULD be ordered.

-The following Amendments SHOULD be composed to run in an ordered sequence:
+The following Amendment Tests SHOULD be composed to run in an ordered sequence:

 | order       | Test                                                       |
 |-------------|------------------------------------------------------------|